Admission to Graduate Study

 The University of Kansas notifies each applicant in writing of the admission decision.
 In situations requiring a previously enrolled student to re-apply for graduate admission, the previous admission does not guarantee re-admission.

 In accordance with the policy on English Proficiency Requirements for Admission to Graduate Study, all applicants who are non-native speakers of English must demonstrate English proficiency, as described in the policy.
+In some circumstances, students may be offered admission and also be required to complete mandatory English Language Training alongside or prior to the academic degree program.

 Degree- and Certificate-Seeking Admission:

 Non-degree-seeking admission is not intended to bypass regular admission into a graduate certificate or degree program.
-However, if a non-degree-seeking student later applies for admission and is accepted as a regular degree- or certificate-seeking student, the student may transfer up to nine (9) credit hours earned as a non-degree-seeking student toward a graduate certificate or degree, or up to six (6) credit hours in the case of a nine-hour certificate.
+However, if a non-degree-seeking student later applies for admission and is accepted as a degree- or certificate-seeking student, the student may transfer up to nine (9) credit hours earned as a non-degree-seeking student at KU toward a graduate certificate or degree, or up to six (6) credit hours in the case of a nine-hour certificate.
 Students who withdraw from a degree program and subsequently seek admission to a certificate program are subject to these same transfer limits (i.e., nine (9) credit hours, or six (6) toward a nine-hour certificate).
 For more information, see the policy on Graduate Credit.

 Offers of Admission: